CodingItWrong/reactnativetesting.io/docs/component/testing.md

 Here's what's going on:

-- `render()` renders the component to an in-memory representation that doesn't require an iOS or Android environment
+- `render()` renders the component to an in-memory representation that doesn't require an iOS or Android environment.
 - `queryByText()` finds a child component that contains the passed-in text.
 - `expect()` creates a Jest expectation to check a condition. `.not.toBeNull()` checks that the value is not null, which means that an element with that text was found.